AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

       --  Calls CUDA_Storage_Model.Deallocate;
    end;

 Taking 'Address of an object with a specific memory model returns an object of the type of the address for that memory category, which may be different from System.Address.

-When copy are performed between two specific data models, the native memory is used as a temporary between the two.
+When copy are performed between two specific memory models, the native memory is used as a temporary between the two.
 E.g.:

 .. code-block:: Ada